 Long-term FTR Auction - PJM conducts a Long-term FTR process of selling and buying FTRs through a multi-round process for FTRs for three consecutive planning periods immediately subsequent to the planning period during which the Long-term FTR Auction is conducted.
-The capacity offered for sale in Long-term FTR Auctions shall be the residual system capability after the assumption that all Auction Revenue Rights allocated in the immediately prior Annual Auction Revenue Rights allocation process are self-
+The capacity offered for sale in Long-term FTR Auctions shall be the residual system capability after the assumption that all Auction Revenue Rights allocated in the immediately prior Annual Auction Revenue Rights allocation process are

-- scheduled into FTRs, which shall be modeled as fixed injections and withdrawals in the Long-term FTR Auction, as further described in Section 6 of this manual - Annual FTR Auction PJM conducts an annual process of selling and buying FTRs through a multi-round auction.
+- self-scheduled into FTRs, which shall be modeled as fixed injections and withdrawals in the Long-term FTR Auction, as further described in Section 6 of this manual - Annual FTR Auction PJM conducts an annual process of selling and buying FTRs through a multi-round auction.
 The Annual FTR Auction offers for sale the entire transmission entitlement that is available on the PJM system on an annual basis.
 The clearing mechanism of the Annual FTR Auction will maximize the quote-based value of FTRs awarded in the auction.
 Auction Revenue Rights (ARRs) are the mechanism by which the proceeds from the Annual FTR Auction are allocated. - Monthly FTR Auction PJM conducts a monthly process of selling and buying FTRs through an auction.
 The FTR auction offers for sale any residual transmission entitlement that is available after FTRs are awarded from the Annual and Long-term FTR Auctions.
 The auction also allows Market Participants an opportunity to sell FTRs that they are currently holding.
-Market Participants offer to sell or request to buy FTRs through an Internet computer application called FTR Center. - Secondary Market The FTR secondary market is a bilateral trading system that facilitates trading of existing FTRs between PJM Members through an Internet computer application called FTR Center.
+Market Participants offer to sell or request to buy FTRs through an Internet computer application called FTR Center. - Secondary Market In the FTR secondary market, FTR Center facilitates trading of existing FTRs between PJM Members.